blockspacer/CXXCTP/CODE_STYLE.md

 ## Files

 Every source file should have an associated header file.
-Prefer .h and .cpp extentions for C++ files.
+Prefer .h and .cpp extensions for C++ files.

 ## Header files